The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Heritage Square

-One of the top things to see in downtown Flagstaff, Heritage Square is the heart of the district.
-Located on Aspen Street between Leroux and San Francisco Streets – Heritage Square often hosts free Flagstaff events and musical performances.
+Located on Aspen Street between Leroux and San Francisco Streets – Heritage Square often hosts free events and musical performances.

 Wheeler Park

-The pleasant Wheeler Park is the intercity green space – and is used as the site for many Flagstaff festivals.
-The summertime Sunday morning Flagstaff Farmers Market takes place just across the street, in the parking lot of Flagstaff City Hall.
-In the same location on the second Saturday of each summer month, visitors can also peruse the wares for goods for sale at the funky Flagstaff Urban Flea Market
+In the same location on the second and forth Saturday of each summer month, you can also peruse the wares for sale at the funky Flagstaff Urban Flea Market.

 Flagstaff Amtrak Station

-At the Flagstaff Visitor Center, guests can get information, buy the Red Rocks park pass or local bus tickets and pick up souvenirs.
+Also housing the Flagstaff Visitor Center, you can get information, buy the Red Rocks park pass or local bus tickets and souvenirs.

 Historic Flagstaff Sights Walking Tour

-There are numerous historic sights sprinkled throughout downtown Flagstaff.
 Visitors can learn about the past on an easy self-guided walking tour of historic downtown Flagstaff.
-More info here.

 Interested in the spooky side of Flagstaff?
-Join the Haunted History Tour and learn about the ghouls that haunt Flagstaff.
+Book the Haunted History Tour and learn about the ghouls that haunt the historic town.

 #2 Soar to Agassiz Peak on the Arizona Snowbowl Scenic Gondola